 Harriet Hill is based in South East London.
-She creates sculpture, site-specific installation and interactive live art that responds to the visceral qualities of materials, physical space and social frameworks.
+She works with sculpture, site-specific installation and interactive live art that responds to the visceral qualities of materials, physical space and social frameworks.
 These may be structural, spatial, experiential or tactile.
 She is interested in the way these elements affect us and how they can be manipulated.

 EDUCATION: